-Washington’s capital gains tax only applies to the sale or exchange of assets that are held for more than one year.
-You do not owe capital gains tax on the sale or exchange of assets you held for a shorter period.
+Washington’s capital gains tax generally applies to the sale or exchange of assets that are held for more than one year.
+This means you may not owe capital gains tax on the sale or exchange of assets you held for a shorter period.

 Please note: If you reported section 1256 contracts based on the canceled interim guidance statement, you may amend your return.

 No, losses from a sale or exchange that occurred before the effective date of January 1, 2022, cannot be used to reduce your capital gains tax.
 You must add back such losses using the Loss carryforward not allocated to Washington line of the tax return.

 You will enter the total amount of long-term gains in the Proceeds (sale price) field and leave the Cost or other basis field blank.

 No. You may choose to group transactions by type.
 For example, you may enter a single line item with the description “stock sales.”